 Yet, there are ways you can take chunks out of that tax bill — tax strategies you can use to save yourself a bit more money.
-In this blog, our chartered accountants from Leeds explain a few methods of doing exactly that.
+In this blog, our chartered accountants explain a few methods of doing exactly that.

 Deductible Tax Expenses

 If you own a business, you’ll have numerous tax-deductible expenses you can claim.
 Common items and purchases you can claim against your tax bill include: